The Lavinda Lab · Chemistry-Aware AI Validation

 AlphaFold 3 Reveals the Architecture of the Melanogenic Enzyme Complex

-Free Docking and Allosteric Site Exploration of Breastfeeding-Supplement Ingredients at Human Diamine Oxidase
+Docking and Allosteric Exploration of Supplement Ingredients at Human Diamine Oxidase

 Origin of high diastereoselectivity in reactions of seven-membered-ring enolates